Tut-k0/offensive-lab/docs/initial-setup.md

 .\elastic-agent.exe install --url=https://10.13.37.5:8220 --enrollment-token=<TOKEN>
 ```

->Quick note that the `--insecure` flag is required if you still have a self-signed certificate on the Security Onion server.
+>Quick note that the `--insecure` flag is required if you still have a self-signed certificate in use and did not import the CA certificate into the trusted root store. **NOTE**: This will not run correctly out of the box, as logstash expects the clients/agents to use mTLS.
+The easier path is to install the CA.

 ### Other Useful Info